NMGRL/pychron/docs/course/pychron_week_day2.rst

 limits the Projects list to projects that contain analyses from Obama.
 The same filtering is applied to the Irradiation list.

-.. note:: Use the *Binoculars* button to force a refresh using the current filtering criteria.
+.. note:: Use the |binoc| button to force a refresh using the current filtering criteria.

+.. |binoc| image:: ../images/find.png

 Browse By Project
 ~~~~~~~~~~~~~~~~~~~~